working for you

 Veronica was born and raised from very humble means in Tarboro, N.C.
 A Phi Beta Kappa graduate of the University of North Carolina at Chapel Hill, Veronica was a first-generation college student.
 Veronica is a proud “double Tar Heel” having earned her law degree from the University of North Carolina at Chapel Hill in 2001.
 While in law school, Veronica served as an executive board member and Symposium Editor for the North Carolina Law Review.

 Veronica is an active member of the community and is a public servant in every sense of the word.
 She is a member of the Gwinnett County Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and is actively involved in a number of community service initiatives.
 Veronica was previously a board member for Cool Girls, a nonprofit organization for the empowerment of underprivileged girls.
 In addition, Veronica seeks to give back to her home community of Tarboro, NC, whenever possible.

-Professionally, Veronica currently serves as a board member of the Georgia Association for Women Lawyers (GAWL) and formerly served as the President of the Georgia Association for Women Lawyers Foundation.
+Professionally, Veronica currently serves as the President-Elect of the Georgia Association for Women Lawyers (GAWL) and as the President of the Gwinnett Chapter of GAWL.
+GAWL is a statewide bar organization whose mission is to enhance the welfare and development of women lawyers all over the state and to support their interests.
+Veronica formerly served as the President of the GAWL Foundation–the charitable arm of GAWL.
 Veronica is also a member of the Georgia Association of Black Women Attorneys (GABWA), the Georgia Association of Criminal Defense Lawyers (GACDL), the Gwinnett County Bar Association, and the Atlanta Bar Association.

 A resident of Grayson, Veronica enjoys spending time with her family and is the proud mother of three sons, Dustin, Robin Jr., and Dawson.